Mikejo5000/vsts-docs-pr/docs/navigation/create-new-artifact-team.md

 **Azure CodeX**

 Select the application or hub to get started adding new artifacts.
-When you add a team, you automatially create several CodePlan artifacts, such as a product backlog, Kanban board, portfolio backlogs and more.
+When you add a team, you automatially create several Codex Agile artifacts, such as a product backlog, Kanban board, portfolio backlogs and more.

 Prior to adding an artifact, make sure that you've [selected the team project and repository](go-to-team-project-repo.md) that you want to work in.